radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 - **ADMINISTRATION**: Assign access to user management, roles & permissions, directory manager settings, control panel configuration, access tokens and entry statistics.
 - **CLASSIC CONTROL PANEL**: enable or disable access to the Classic Control Panel and indicate what role (identified by group membership) should be enforced in the Classic Control Panel.
 This is to allow administrators the needed access to both the new and Classic Control Panels.

+### Assigning Users to Roles
+Admin users can be assigned to roles from Control Panel > Admin > User Management tab.
+Either search for a user to manage their roles, or click **CREATE USER** to create a new user and assign their roles during the creation.

+**Creating Users**
+1. From Control Panel > Admin > User Management tab, click **CREATE USER**.
+2. Enter a username.
+3. Enter a passwod.
+4. Confirm the password.
+5. Enter a first name.
+6. Enter a last name.
+7. Enter an email address.
+8. Toggle the status to either active or inactive.
+Inactive users are not allowed to log into Control Panel.
+9. To assign roles, select a role from the drop-down list and click **+ASSIGN ROLE**.
+Repeat this step until all roles are selected.
+10. Click **CREATE**.

+**Assigning Roles to Existing Users**
+1. From Control Panel > Admin > User Management tab, search for a user and click on the username to select it.
+2. Locate the *Assign Roles* section.
+3. Select a role from the drop-down list and click **+ASSIGN ROLE**.
+Repeat this step until all roles are selected.
+4. Click **SAVE**

 ## Customizing the Interface
 The following settings are currently only applicable to the **Classic Control Panel**.